onzfonz/comp227/src/content/7/en/part7b.md

 ```

 We notice that the code is in no way specific to the fact that our application deals with tasks.
-Excluding the value of the `baseUrl` variable, the same code could be reused in the blog post application for dealing with the communication with the backend.
+Excluding the value of the `baseUrl` variable, the same code could be reused in the watchlist application for dealing with the communication with the backend.

 Extract the code for communicating with the backend into its own `useResource` hook.
 It is sufficient to implement fetching all resources and creating a new resource.

-You can do the exercise for the project found in the <https://github.com/comp227/ultimate-hooks> repository.
+You can do the exercise for the project by going to <https://go.djosv.com/227lab7-3>.
 The `App` component for the project is the following:

 ```js